Apophenia: Pareidolia

 Pareidolia is a type of apophenia involving the perception of images or sounds in random stimuli.
 A common example is the perception of a face within an inanimate object—the headlights and grill of an automobile may appear to be "grinning".
 People around the world see the "Man in the Moon".
 People sometimes see the face of a religious figure in a piece of toast or in the grain of a piece of wood.
 There is strong evidence that psychedelic drugs tend to induce or enhance pareidolia.
 Pareidolia usually occurs as a result of the fusiform face area—which is the part of the human brain responsible for seeing faces—mistakenly interpreting an object, shape or configuration with some kind of perceived "face-like" features as being a face.

 Gambling

 Gamblers may imagine that they see patterns in the numbers that appear in lotteries, card games, or roulette wheels, where no such patterns exist.
-A common example of this is the gambler's fallacy.